 The EoL Carbon Buffer

-The EoL Carbon Buffer, which is a solidary carbon buffer and requires that 20% of the Carbon Credit revenue is being withheld for five years.
-Every five years, appropriate assessments and evaluations are made on all member farms, and if all calculations meet expectations, the missing amount can be disbursed.
-In case carbon sequestration is not maintained or carbon is released back into the atmosphere due to an event such as wildfire, unplanned deforestation, termination of a long-term contract, or other changes in management practices, carbon credits calculated to date will be compensated by the solidary carbon buffer (20%).
-With the
+The EoL Carbon Buffer is based on solidarity and requires that 20% of the carbon credits issued for each project be withheld for five years.
+Every five years, assessments and evaluations are conducted on all member farms.
+If the calculations meet expectations, the withheld amount can be released.
+However, if carbon sequestration is not maintained or if carbon is released back into the atmosphere due to events such as wildfires, unplanned deforestation, termination of a long-term contract, or changes in management practices, the carbon credits accumulated up to that point will be compensated by the 20% carbon buffer.
+This safety measure ensures that the EoL standard actively upholds its commitment to long-term carbon sequestration.